 Using screwdrivers in the mounting holes, lever the compressor until you can attach the bolts.
 Use new "O" rings for the hose to fuel cooler/condenser connections.

-Dual plate installation complete.
-If this project is done properly, leaking at the rear compressor connection should not be one of your A/C problems.
+Dual plate installation complete. (white arrow photograph below).
+If this project is done properly, leaking at the rear compressor connections should not be one of your A/C problems.

 Jaguar XJ-S Home Page

 Bernard Embden's Home Page